-Our main series on the Swedish wealth concentration are based on information about personal wealth statements in estate tax returns (various years in the period 1873-2003) and wealth tax returns (various years in the period 1911-2005).
-Both tax and estate data are problematic in several ways (as we discuss below), but they are the only viable alternative for studying wealth concentration over longer time periods.
-Also, the fact that we can compare trends based on wealth tax and estate tax data, respectively, means that we can be more confident in the accuracy of our findings.
-In addition to these standard sources, our study also introduces the use of foreign household wealth data drawing on statistical estimates in the balance of payments and the financial accounts from the 1970s.
+centration over longer time periods.
+Comparing the trends of the series based on wealth tax and estate tax data, respectively, is also interesting as it arguably gives a richer picture of the development.
+In addition to these standard sources, our study also introduces the use of estimated foreign wealth holdings of households drawing on statistical estimates in the balance of payments and the financial accounts from the 1970s.
 As a consequence of Sweden's high wealth taxes and liberalized capital account (after 1989) these foreign holdings have been claimed to be substantial.
-We also use journalistic estimates of wealth of super rich Swedes in order to assess the possible influence of closely held family firms (that do not show up on tax returns) on the standard measures of inequality.
-Finally, we present some estimates of the level of augmented wealth concentration, but due to data limitations these estimates are limited to a few years in the last decades.
+Moreover, we use journalistic estimates of wealth of super rich Swedes in order to assess the possible influence of very large closely held family firms (that do not show up on tax returns) on the standard measures of inequality.
+Finally, we present estimates of the level and trend of augmented wealth concentration.